The Gift

 The Greatest Gift: The Tale of Auden and His Bear

 Then Audun prepared his ship and possessions for Iceland.
-He had a good passage out to the western fjords, where he was reunited with his mother, who was overjoyed to see him.
+His ship enjoyed a good passage out to the western fjords, where he was reunited with his mother, who was overjoyed to see him.

 The Greatest Gift: The Tale of Auden and His Bear

-For the rest of his life Audun was esteemed by all who knew him as the most deserving and fortunate of men.
+For the rest of his life Audun was esteemed by all who knew him as a most deserving, honorable and fortunate man.

 end